Next Generation Cloud Servers migration considerations and options

 Note: A server's public and private IP addresses will be preserved if you perform a self-service or assisted migration.
 Shared IP addresses will also be preserved.

 A Linux server migrated to Next Generation Cloud Servers will use the same server flavor as the original server, including RAM and virtual CPU allocation.
 A Windows server will be migrated to the Next Generation flavor closest in size to the original server.
-Resizing options will be the same as those available for the original server.

 In many cases a migration can be performed while preserving application and server states.
 Availability of this feature depends on the server's operating system.
 Some operating systems and distributions will need to be halted for the migration.